 Features and Design

-Sleeping bag makers have come up with many ways to make their products stand out from the crowd.
+Sleeping bag makers have come up with a lot of ways to make their products stand out from the crowd.
 Some of these features are undeniably useful, but others don't make a whole lot of sense.
 Our reviewers tested each in the field to evaluate these myriad features and examine how effectively they address the problems they were designed to solve.

 Ten years ago, it seemed as if every sleeping bag zipper had a horrible snagging problem.
 Today, that's thankfully no longer the case.
-The ubiquitous zipper manufacturer YKK now offers a Y-shaped zipper slide that reduces snagging and is utilized on several bags.
-Other bags use stiffened fabric adjacent to the zipper to keep the silky lining fabrics away from the zipper's teeth.
+The ubiquitous zipper manufacturer YKK now offers a Y-shaped zipper slide that reduces snagging and we're happy to see it utilized on more and more sleeping bags.
+Other bags incorporate stiffened fabric adjacent to the zipper to keep the silky lining fabrics away from the zipper's teeth.

-The Marmot Trestles 30 adds a second zipper to let you vent extra heat from the hood opening.
+The Marmot Trestles 30 includes a second zipper to let you vent extra heat from the hood opening.
 This detail is kind of nice but requires additional weight (zippers are common culprits of adding weight), resulting in lower overall versatility than the KSB's smarter design.
-In a slight contradiction, accessory zippers on the Nemo Kyan 35 boost versatility while adding minimal weight.
-That's because these accessory zippers are tiny, ultralight, and used to operate the "gills" on the top of the bag that adjust the amount of insulation, adding a degree of control to the bag's warmth.
+In a slight contradiction, accessory zippers on the Nemo Forte 20 boost versatility while adding minimal weight.
+That's because these accessory zippers are tiny, ultralight, and used to operate the "gills" on the top of the bag that adjust the amount of insulation and add a degree of control to the bag's warmth.

 We love overnighting in the outdoors.
-And while you certainly can spend multiple paychecks on your backpacking and camping kit, we don't believe everyone should have to do so.
-If the price of entry is the largest obstacle between you and enjoying a night out in nature, we emphatically recommend saving money and grabbing a budget sleeping bag.
-And even if that's not the case, we think there are a few budget bags that are still worth considering.
+And while you certainly can spend multiple paychecks on your backpacking and camping kit, we don't believe you should have to.
+If the price of entry is the largest obstacle between you and enjoying a night out in nature, we emphatically recommend saving money and grabbing a budget backpacking sleeping bag.
+And even if that's not the case, we think there are a few budget bags that are worth considering.

 — Jack Cramer and Ross Robinson